WV Local Technical Assistance Program

 Be aware of overhead power lines and equipment, and maintain safe working distances from energized parts.

-Use extreme care with ladders and scaffolding.
+Use extreme care when handling ladders and scaffolding near power lines.

 Establish a clearance boundary around power lines before work begins.

-Use a spotter when operating heavy equipment.
+Use a spotter when operating heavy equipment near power lines.

-Comply with all OSHA requirements and applicable state and federal regulations, including OSHA’s crane standards.
+Follow all OSHA requirements and applicable state and federal regulations, including OSHA’s crane standards.

-Designate a competent lead signal person.
+Designate a competent lead signal person for the operation.

 Communicate clearly with all members of the work crew.